Integration of Sustainability Risk

 Transparency of Remuneration Policies in Relation to the Integration of Sustainability Risks

-Citi’s governance structures, policies and processes serve employee, client and community needs, promote a culture of accountability and ethical conduct across the firm, and support our commitment to address global challenges through our core business.
+Citi’s governance structures, policies and processes serve employee, client and community needs, promote a culture of accountability and ethical conduct across the firm, and support Citi’s commitment to address global challenges through its core business.

 Citi is currently reviewing remuneration polices in line with relevant ESG requirements.